 Meaning and History

 Regarding logos, the Los Angeles Rams are surprisingly changeable.
-They change their design almost every decade, which often goes unnoticed: artists change one color, add minor details, or turn the image in the opposite direction.
+They change their design almost every decade, which often goes unnoticed: artists change one color, add minor details, or turn the image around.
 However, there were also global changes in the club’s sign history when the focus shifted to football helmets and stylized inscriptions.
 The latest emblem is just such a case.

 What is Los Angeles Rams?